-- You may notice that your teen worries, or gets anxious, during many kinds of situations.
-They may also avoid certain situations or things.
-The anxiety may feel like it comes out of nowhere, which can make it hard for your teen to describe what exactly makes them anxious.
-To begin managing your teen's anxiety, you need to help them name the problem. - A fear thermometer is a tool that can do just that.
-A fear thermometer helps your teen organize or rank the things and situations that make them anxious.
-The things/situations that make your teen only a little worried are near a 1 on the thermometer.
-The things/situations that make your teen the most worried are usually near the 10 on the thermometer. - Once you and your teen have a better understanding of their worries, you can use the fear thermometer to help your teen plan ways to face their fears.
-These techniques can help them realize they can still do things they want and need to do even when they are worried.
+- You may notice that you worry during many kinds of situations.
+You may also avoid certain situations or things.
+The anxiety may feel like it comes out of nowhere, which can make it hard for you to describe to family or friends exactly what makes you anxious.
+To begin managing your anxiety, you need help naming the problem. - A fear thermometer is a tool that can do just that.
+A fear thermometer helps you organize or rank the things and situations that make you anxious.
+The things/situations that make you only a little worried are near a 1 on the thermometer.
+The things/situations that make you most worried are usually near the 10 on the thermometer. - Once you have a better understanding of your worries, you can use the fear thermometer to plan ways to face your fears.
+These techniques can help you understand something really important: you can do things you want and need to do even when you are worried.